-This massive collection of investor resources includes extensive lessons on various investing topics, and investors of all skill & experience levels are sure to find something that can help them with their own stock-picking ventures.
+This massive collection of investing resources includes extensive lessons on various investing topics, and people of all skill and experience levels are sure to find something that can help them with their own stock-picking ventures.

-Fool really stands out against other advisory services in this regard because the company offers much more than investment advice.
-They actually want to make you a more capable and confident investor.
+The Fool really stands out against other advisory services in this regard because the company offers much more than its research.

-However, you have to sign up for one of their stock recommendation services to access the whole enchilada.
+However, you have to sign up for one of its stock recommendation services to access the whole enchilada.

-You can find all the educational resources you need to become an effective self-directed trader in the Fool library.
+You can find all the educational resources you need to make smart, self-directed trades.

-Motley Fool services are very well known for their vibrant investor community, and Stock Advisory is no exception.
+Motley Fool services are very well known for their vibrant investing community, and Stock Advisor is no exception.

-The message boards on the Motley Fool website are a great place to find new stock picks, connect with like-minded investors, pick up some new trading tricks, and much more.
+The message boards on the Motley Fool website are a great place to find new stock picks, connect with like-minded investing enthusiasts, pick up some new trading tricks, and much more.

-Fool has legions of long-time supporters that swear by the firm’s stock picks, and many of them hang around the investor community to share their experiences and expertise with newcomers.
+Fool has legions of long-time supporters that swear by the Motley Fool’s stock picks, and many of them hang around the investing community to share their experiences and expertise with newcomers.

 The Fool’s combination of education, intelligence, and community form a game-changing trifecta of skill development that will have you trading like a Wall Street maven in no time.